Probate Q&A Series

 • Negotiate or Litigate to Enforce Your Share.
 After filing the notice, you can negotiate a distribution with the personal representative.
 If they resist, you may petition the court to enforce your elective share.

-If the eight-month deadline has passed, courts sometimes grant relief in cases of excusable neglect or newly discovered will situations, but you must act quickly.
-Consult the clerk’s office or an attorney to explore motions for extension or relief under the probate code.
+If the deadline has passed, relief may be limited, and you must act quickly.
+Consult the clerk’s office or an attorney to explore any available procedural options.

 2. Key Points to Remember